Steubenville, Ohio: Religion

 Steubenville is the seat of the Roman Catholic Diocese of Steubenville.
 Holy Name Church was selected as the diocesan cathedral in 1944 when the southeastern part of the Roman Catholic Diocese of Columbus was made into the Diocese of Steubenville.
 In October 2022, the diocese announced that the Vatican was considering merging it with the Diocese of Columbus.
 The proposal was placed on hold the following month.

 Holy Trinity Greek Orthodox Church is a historic Greek Orthodox church building near downtown Steubenville.
 Built in 1914, it was formerly home to a Methodist congregation and is listed on the National Register of Historic Places.

-Steubenville contained approximately 300 Jewish families in 1950s; the city's last synagogue closed in 2013.
+Steubenville contained approximately 300 Jewish families in the 1950s; the city's last synagogue closed in 2013.